sm-abbas19/CollisionVision/README.md

 You can adjust key parameters in main.py:

-- FRAME_SKIP: Run detection every N frames (default: 1)
+- FRAME_SKIP: Run detection every N frames
-- TRAIL_LENGTH: Number of points in the motion trail (default: 20)
+- TRAIL_LENGTH: Number of points in the motion trail
-- track_thresh: Minimum confidence for tracking (default: 0.3)
+- track_thresh: Minimum confidence for tracking
-- match_thresh: IoU threshold for matching detections to tracks (default: 0.8)
+- match_thresh: IoU threshold for matching detections to tracks
-- track_buffer: Frames to keep lost tracks (default: 5)
+- track_buffer: Frames to keep lost tracks
+- frame_rate: Frames per second from your camera
 - Objects filtered for detection

+In tracker/kalmanfilter.py:
+- std_weight_position: Standard deviation weight for position (affects Kalman filter smoothness)
+- std_weight_velocity: Standard deviation weight for velocity

 In logic/collision.py, you can tune collision sensitivity: